NeoGeographyToolkit/StereoPipelineTest/README.txt

   Tries to print the last run status of each test.
 Use the "--conf-file" argument to limit the list to non-disabled tests.

+== Running tests in the cloud ==

+The script

+  StereoPipeline/.github/workflows/build_test.sh

+builds ASP and runs the tests for Mac in the cloud.
+The latest test results are saved, together with the build, as an artifact.
+The artifact can be fetched, and then the reference test results updated (or new tests added) with the script:

+  StereoPipeline/.github/workflows/update_mac_tests.sh